Normalizers and centralizers of subnormal subsystems of fusion systems: Introduction

 Our approach uses the fact that there is an (essentially unique) regular locality associated to every saturated fusion system.
 Here regular localities are group-like structures introduced by Chermak.
 Recently, Chermak and the author of this paper \cite{Chermak/Henke} established a kind of dictionary which makes it possible to translate between concepts in saturated fusion systems and corresponding concepts in regular localities.
 In particular, it is shown that there is a natural bijection between the subnormal subsystems of a given saturated fusion system and the partial subnormal subgroups of an associated regular locality.
 It is generally hoped that some flexibility in moving between fusion systems and localities will lead to simplifications in Aschbacher's program to give a new treatment of the classification of finite simple groups.

 In the present paper, we investigate first ``regular normalizers'' and centralizers of partial subnormal subgroups of regular localities.
 Only afterwards, this is used to define and study normalizers and centralizers of subnormal subsystems.
 Along the way, it becomes automatically transparent how one can translate between regular localities and fusion systems with regards to the concepts we will be concerned with.

-Before we state our results on regular localities, we collect some definitions, notation and background results.
-The reader who is only interested in the fusion-theoretic results is invited to go immediately to Subsection~\ref{SS:FusionResults}.
+Before we state our results on regular localities, we collect some definitions, notation and background results. \textbf{The reader who is only interested in the fusion-theoretic results is invited to go immediately to Subsection~\ref{SS:FusionResults}.}